 Directions: From Gapyeong Bus Terminal or Gapyeong Station, take a taxi to Namiseom parking lot or Gapyeong City Tour Bus (travel time: 5 minutes).
 Take the ferry from Namiseom Dock to Namiseom Island (travel time: 5-6 min).

-If you want detailed directions, please read my post Petite France where I included the step-by-step instructions on how to go to Nami Island from Myeongdong.
+If you want detailed instructions on how to get here, please read my post How to go to Nami Island, Petite France and Garden of the Morning Calm.
 Curious about how the island looks like in early spring?
 You may want to read my previous post about my first time in Nami Island too. :-)

 You may visit the following links for more details: